secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 - Perfect your Pitch
   - Most people have two ears and one mouth.
 Successful pitching is two parts listening to one part talking.
 Be engaged and interested in folks that visit.
 Be genuinely curious about their story.
 Understand them first before you start telling them about us.
-  - A great way to start is to offer a handshake and say,
+  - A great way to start is to offer a welcome and say,
     1. "Hi, my name is [your_name]”
        1. “Hi I’m [their_name]”
     1. “[their_name, are you familiar with GitLab?”
        1. “Yes”
-          1. “Thanks for using us, are you using just the source code management or are you also using the built-in GitLab CI/CD?”
+          1. “Thanks for using us, I'm curious which aspect of the DevOps platform you're using?”
        1. “No” - “Great, in a nutshell we <140 character description> - for example, what company do you work for?”
           1. “Company X”
           1. And what’s your role at company x?